thisissophiawang/jpm-mock-interview-studio/README.md

 # JPMC Mock Interview Studio

 A GitHub Pages-ready mock interview page for the J.P.
-Morgan Software Engineer - Application Support Payments Technology Analyst interview.
+Morgan Software Engineer interview.

 ## About